Envirometrix/PredictiveSoilMapping/01-Introduction.md

--   Mean annual long-term surface temperature generated from the MODIS LST data product (MOD11A2), long-term MODIS Mid-Infrared (MIR) band (MCD43A4) and slope map can be used to delineate — sand dunes mask.
+-   Mean annual long-term surface temperature generated from the MODIS LST data product (MOD11A2), long-term MODIS Mid-Infrared (MIR) band (MCD43A4) and slope map can be used to delineate sand dunes mask.

--   The MODIS MIR band (MCD43A4) and a slope map can be used to delineate — bare rock areas.
+-   The MODIS MIR band (MCD43A4) and a slope map can be used to delineate bare rock areas.
 Bare rock or dominantly rocky areas show high MIR surface reflectance and are associated with steep slopes.

--   Global distribution of glaciers i.e. the GLIMS Geospatial Glacier Database [@raup2007glims] can be used to delineate  — glaciers and permafrost.
+-   Global distribution of glaciers i.e. the GLIMS Geospatial Glacier Database [@raup2007glims] can be used to delineate glaciers and permafrost.

-For each of these three masks @Hengl2017SoilGrids250m generated randomly 100–400 points based on their relative global extent and assigned soil properties and soil classes accordingly (e.g. in the case of WRB’s Protic Arenosols for sand dunes, Lithic and Rendzic Leptosols for bare rock areas, Cryosols for areas adjacent to glaciers; in the case of USDA’s Psamments for sand
+For each of these three masks @Hengl2017SoilGrids250m generated randomly 100–400 points based on their relative global extent, and assigned soil properties and soil classes accordingly (e.g. in the case of WRB’s Protic Arenosols for sand dunes, Lithic and Rendzic Leptosols for bare rock areas, Cryosols for areas adjacent to glaciers; in the case of USDA’s Psamments for sand